De Insta-koning: Cristiano Ronaldo oogst 884.000 euro per reclamepost en verplettert Messi én Kendall Jenner

 Meer dan het dubbele van wat Messi op deze manier jaarlijks op z’n rekening beschrijft.
 De Argentijn verdiende in totaal 21,1 miljoen euro, al moet gezegd dat hij de afgelopen twaalf maanden maar 36 gesponsorde posts op z’n Insta gooide.
 Daarmee klokt ‘De Vlo’ af op 588.000 euro - zo’n 300.000 euro minder dan ‘CR7'.

 Opvallend: daarmee staan de twee wereldvoetballers helemaal bovenaan in het lijstje.
 Niemand verdiende de afgelopen 365 dagen meer aan gesponsorde inhoud op Instagram dan Messi en Ronaldo.
-Nog opvallender: liefst vijf (ex-)voetballers sieren de top tien.
+Nog opvallender: liefst zes (ex-)voetballers sieren de top tien.
 Of hoe voetbal nog altijd big business is, ook naar het veld.

 Top 10